yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 # Introduction

-This document, OAuth 2.0 App2App Browserless Flow (Native App2App), presents a protocol enabling native {{App2App}} **browser-less** navigation across apps.
+This document, *OAuth 2.0 App2App Browserless Flow* (Native App2App), presents a protocol enabling native OAuth {{App2App}} **browser-less** navigation across apps.

 It addresses the challenges presented when using a web browser to navigate through **one or more** Brokering Authorization Servers:

-* Such OAuth Brokers are needed when *Client App* is not an OAuth client of the User-Interacting Authorization Server.
+* Such *OAuth Brokers* are required when *Client App* is not an OAuth client of the *User-Interacting Authorization Server* and so they federate the flow across trust domains.
-* Since no app owns OAuth Brokers' urls, App2App flows involving brokers require a web browser, which degrades the user experience.
+* Since no app owns *OAuth Brokers'* urls, App2App flows involving brokers require a web browser, which degrades the user experience.

 This document specifies: